mohammadDV/Rammona/README.md

-# Frontend App for irisk
+# Frontend App for Rammona

 ## How to run
 1. open console in `front-app` directory